Compact Implementation Guidance

 If considering a CP waiver or deferral request, the AE should discuss the upcoming request with MCC as early as possible and not wait to make the formal request through the QDRP.

-Note that the CPs included in the CP report are not the only conditions and obligations that the partner country must comply with in order to receive disbursements; the partner country must be in compliance with all conditions and obligations set forth in the relevant grant agreement and PIA.
+Note that the CPs included in the CP report are not the only conditions and obligations that the partner country must comply with in order to receive disbursements; the partner country must be in compliance with all conditions and obligations set forth in the relevant grant agreement or PIA.

 Certificates